Rapptz/discord.py/docs/guide/topics/webhooks.rst

 ~~~~~~~~~~~~~~~~

 This is where the fun begins, let us start posting messages through our webhook.
-We use the :meth:`Webhook.send` method to send the messages.
+Similarly with text channels and other messageables, we call the :meth:`~Webhook.send` method to send messages:

 .. code-block:: py